 Preparing for the stem cell collection

 First, your donor has injections of a growth factor called G-CSF.
 They have the injections once a day for about 4 to 7 days.

 Growth factors are natural proteins that help the bone marrow to make blood cells.
 They make the bone marrow produce more stem cells so they spill out into the bloodstream.

 Your donor has a blood test the day after the last injection to make sure they have enough stem cells in their blood.
 They can then have the stem cell collection.

 On collection day

 Your donor might have their stem cells collected over 1 or 2 days.
-It takes about 4 hours each time.
+It takes about 2 to 4 hours each time.

 You usually have the stem cells later the same day or the next day.